njaglobal/SportsOS/docs/adr/007-qr-credential-security.md

    - Identity verification (self / document / verified) —
      `IdentityVerification.level`.
    None implies another; they compose for high-trust flows.
-4. **Rotation and revocation** are first-class: `rotatedAt`, `revoked`.
-A revoked token resolves to "revoked" server-side and grants nothing.
+4. **Credential lifecycle** [C]: credentials have explicit states (issued, active, expired, revoked, replaced, compromised). `rotatedAt`, `revokedAt`, `replacedById` record transitions.
+A revoked/expired/replaced token resolves to its terminal state server-side and grants nothing.
+5. **SportsId and QrCredential are separate** [C]: rotating or revoking a credential never changes the Person's SportsId.
-5. On account soft-delete, active QR credentials are revoked; identity archive and historical records persist (R20).
+6. On account closure, active QR credentials are revoked; the SportsId remains permanent; historical records persist.
+After retention, personal data may be anonymized [C].
+See ADR-011.

 See `qr-credentials-model.md`, `identity-model.md`.